Blessing1-bit/automatedreservationsystemproject/README.md

 The project Management approach employed was a hybrid model that combined Waterfall and Agile Methodologies.
 The solution was tailored to meet the business requirements of of the Hotel.

 <h2>Deliverables & Artifacts Created during this project</h2>
-Functional Requirement Document
+- <b>Functional Requirement Document<b>
-Non Functional Requirement Document
+- <b>Non Functional Requirement Document<b>
-Use Case Diagram & Documentation
+- Use Case Diagram & Documentation
-Process Flow Diagram
+- Process Flow Diagram
-Agile user stories and acceptance criteria
+- Agile user stories and acceptance criteria
-Mockups and Prototype
+- Mockups and Prototype
-Test Plan
+- Test Plan
-Requirement Traceability Matrix
+- Requirement Traceability Matrix
-Business Requirement Document
+- Business Requirement Document

 <h2>Languages and Utilities Used</h2>